tynooo/python-cdk-locust/README.md

 instantiation.
 If you're deploying into a different account, you can set that here too
 ```
-PythonCdkLocustLabStack(app, "python-cdk-locust-lab",
+LabStack(app, "lab",
     env={'region': 'ap-southeast-2'}
 )
 ```
 **Remember to save your files after each step!**

 ## Step 3: Define your python dependencies
-Using Cloud9, create a file named requirements.txt in your lab directory, add the following, and save it.
+Open the file named requirements.txt in your lab directory, replace the contents with the following, and save it.
 This file defines the Python dependencies that our lab will use.
 ```
 aws-cdk.core
 aws-cdk.aws_ec2
 aws-cdk.aws_ecs
+aws-cdk.aws_ecs_patterns
 aws-cdk.aws_cloudwatch
 ```
-Open your CDK Stack lab/lab.py in Cloud9 and replace the first line with the following to import the CDK libraries.
+Open your CDK Stack lab/lab_stack.py in Cloud9 and replace the first line with the following to import the CDK libraries.

 ```